 1. Preheat oven to 350.
 Spray 8×4 inch pan with cooking spray.

 2. Optional: Mince garlic and place it is a small microwaveable cup.
 Add enough margarine to cover garlic once it’s melted (a tablespoon or less).
 Microwave for 2 minutes.
 You end up with cooked, crispy “roasted” garlic.
 Scoop out the garlic and leave the margarine behind.

 3. In a bowl whisk together flour, salt and baking powder.

 4. Make a well in the centre, then add beer honey, garlic and cheese.

-5. Stir well, until thoroughly moistened.
-(Original recipe states use a wooden spoon, I used plastic).
+5. Stir well, until thoroughly moistened (original recipe specifies that you should use a wooden spoon, I used plastic).

 6. Transfer dough to loaf pan, leveling it off.